-- Staff Development: leadership, communications, teams, change
+- Staff Development: leadership, communications, teams, change, conflict resolution/negotiation

 - There’s a lot more and click for another small taste.

 Good consultants can deliver a set program, process or work within the parameters provided by the customer (see note below).
 That’s what they are paid to do.
 However, it is going beyond what is expected and adding unexpected value that makes the difference.
-For Peter the goal is always to add that extra value, even when it is not obvious to the customer, so as to leave the customer organisation healthier, more robust, and more functional.
+For Peter, the goal is always to add that extra value, even when it is not obvious to the customer, so as to leave the customer organisation healthier, more robust, and more functional.

 Diverse and Deep Experience

-Peter’s business and professional experience is diverse in every respect.
+Peter’s business and professional experiences are diverse in every respect.
 Professionally diverse including athletes from the AIS, the last of Ipswich’s underground miners with New Hope, leading technology developers and providers Intelematics, infrastructure engineers and project managers at TMR, SMEC and other civil engineering organisations.
 The list of professionals Peter has worked with seems endless (Accountants, ICT, Food Scientists, Retail etcetera).
-Assignments have included Leadership Development Programs, strategic planning and reviews, executive coaching and mentoring, facilitating industrial relations agreements, market research, organisational reviews, restructures, mergers, decommissioning businesses, intergenerational change in family owned corporations, motivational speaking, personal development and facilitating more strategic planning than he cares to remember.
+Assignments have included Leadership Development Programs, strategic planning and reviews, executive coaching and mentoring, facilitating industrial relations agreements, market research, organisational reviews, restructures, mergers, decommissioning businesses, intergenerational change in family-owned corporations, motivational speaking, personal development and facilitating more strategic planning than he cares to remember.
 Team building and enhanced communications and decision making were present in nearly all assignments.

 Intelligent, Flexible Learning & Outcomes

 Selling a prescribed product or process has it’s advantages and certainly suits a range of situations … just not all situations.
 A lot of change initiatives suit customisable processes and responses.
-The consultant group can productise the service, brand it, market it and train people to deliver it.
+The consultant group can productize the service, brand it, market it and train people to deliver it.
 It also comes with disadvantages of inflexibility, consultants who can’t move outside the process or develop new responses to unforeseen situations and outcomes.
 Often customised responses can seem more time consuming to begin with but prove there worth in the program.
 Just some of the differences Peter brings are evident in the blog ‘12 (Not 11) Things I Have Learnt About Change Management‘

-Right Sizing for Consultants
+Right-Sizing for Consultants